microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

-# Migrating from the Service Fabric Reverse Proxy to Service Fabric Yarp (SFYarp)
+# Migrating from the Service Fabric Reverse Proxy to ServiceFabricYarp (SFYarp)

 ---